Every activity has a carbon footprint, including your website.

 Sustainability is being talked about everywhere right now, and web design is no different.
-The UK hosting the UN Climate Change Conference (also known as COP26) in 2021 and we’re excited about the potential for real change.
 There’s never been a more pressing need to get to grips with the carbon emissions we produce.

 So how can I ensure that my website isn’t part of the problem?

 The good news is that a lot of the work you might already be doing will also help with sustainability.

 Google has recently started putting more emphasis on page speed in its rankings.
 Core Web Vitals measure how quickly your web pages display and are ready for interaction.

 So by optimising your site, you’re killing two birds with one stone.
 For example, speeding up your website by optimising the images and compressing the code will mean fewer carbon emissions are emitted to view it.
 Fingers crossed you’ll also get a minor boost for your search engine rankings.